nagolyhprum/twitch-chat-plays/README.md

 - Animate characters
 - Coin should have a shadow
 - Make the background look nice
+- Change how chat is tracked

 # Todo

 - Make the coin look more floaty
-- Chat how chat is tracked
 - Add jump
 - Add a floating coin the moves to random tiles
+- Colleting coins increases coin count
 - Maze
-- Colleting coins increases coin count

 Coding a Twitch Chat Plays Game from Scratch